BuckedUp-DasLabs/cart-selection/README.md

 You can add more than one discountCode by using "-".
 ex: "code1-code2"

+You can add a title property to a product in orderBumpIds.

 You can specify the variants you want from a product (or variant) by typing "id-variantId", and if every variant should go to the checkout using "whole"
 ex: